dada889/JHU-getdata-002/README.md

 ### run_analysis.R can be run as long as the data set 'UCI HAR Dataset' in the same directory.
 The output of this script is tidy_data.txt.
 ###This script includes five parts:
-    Uses descriptive activity names to name the activities in the data set.<br />
-    merges the training and the test sets.<br />
+    Uses descriptive activity names to name the activities in the data set. merges the training and the test sets.
-    Extracts only the measurements on the mean and standard deviation for each measurement. <br />
+    Extracts only the measurements on the mean and standard deviation for each measurement.
-    Appropriately labels the data set with descriptive activity names. <br />
+    Appropriately labels the data set with descriptive activity names.
-    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br />
+    Creates a second, independent tidy data set with the average of each variable for each activity and each subject.